 For example, magnesium inhibits the actions of glutamate receptors.
 Glutamate is a powerful neurotransmitter that excites neurons and helps them send signals between each other.
-In a healthy brain, it plays a crucial role in learning and memory.

 However, after a brain injury, the brain releases excessive amounts of glutamate.
 Too much glutamate in the brain can make the neurons exhaust themselves, which eventually leads to cell death.
 In fact, researchers believe this process is the main source of neuronal damage after a head injury.

-Evidence for Magnesium in Brain Injury Recovery
+Is There Evidence That Magnesium Aids in Brain Injury Recovery?

 On the other hand, another double-blind trial found that magnesium had no significant impact on survival or neurological recovery.
 This study was conducted on patients within 8 hours of TBI and continued for five days.

-Even if magnesium had no positive effects on brain injury survivors, it is still a vital nutrient.
 Unfortunately, most adults do not consume adequate amounts of magnesium.
 In fact, several surveys have found that over 50% of Americans are magnesium-deficient.